dploeger/disclaimr/README.md

 ## Resolver feature

-Disclaimr can also be used to generate dynamic signatures.
+Disclaimr can also be used to generate dynamic footers.
 For this to work, in most cases it has to have access to the contact data of the sender of the email.
 For this purpose, Disclaimr can connect to an LDAP-server and retrieve the data based on the sender-emailaddress.